By: Dr Ding Hongwei, Vice President, Cainiao Group and General Manager, Logistics Technology

 On the other hand, VR allows companies to simulate, optimize, and conceptualize infrastructural design for warehouses and freight transport, saving time and costs.
 With the rise of hybrid work environments and physical space constraints, companies can also utilize VR technology to conduct employee training.
 This allows them to create immersive scenarios in warehouses, trucks, and more.
 Quality and safety modules, and even operational classes on equipment use, can be taught virtually with the help of AR and VR.

-As the industry recovers from the pandemic, companies will be better positioned to navigate the uncertainties of the global logistics challenges with these smart technologies.
+With smart technology adoption, companies will be better positioned to navigate the uncertainties of the global logistics challenges.
 It is time to envision the future of logistics management and leverage cutting-edge technologies to bring it to the next level.